Flag and seal of Virginia: Controversies

+Seal history

-In May 1776 the Virginia colony declared its independence from Great Britain.
+In May 1776 the Virginian colony declared its independence from Great Britain.
 On July 1, 1776, a committee of four was appointed to make a proper seal for the Commonwealth of Virginia.
-The four men were Richard Henry Lee, George Mason, George Wythe, and Robert Carter Nicholas Sr. Four days later the committee's report for a design of the seal was read, and Mason presented it to the Virginia government.
+The four men were Richard Henry Lee, George Mason, George Wythe, and Robert Carter Nicholas Sr. Four days later, the committee's report for a design of the seal was read, and Mason presented it to the Virginia government.
 It was voted on and approved that same day.
 It is not known for certain which members of the committee were chiefly responsible for the design of the seal, but it is generally believed to be principally the work of Wythe.

 The seal makers did not want a design which in any way resembled the style of coats of arms used in Great Britain.
-Because of the admiration for the Roman Republic felt by the Virginian leaders, the design of the new seal was taken from the mythology of Ancient Rome.
-They also chose a two-sided design, as shown above.
+Because of the admiration for the Roman Republic felt by the Virginian leaders, the design of the new seal was two-sided and was taken from the mythology of Ancient Rome.

 By 1912, many variants of the seal had become propagated, leading to confusion as to which was the actual seal.
-Thus, Virginia decided to standardize the design of the seal to avoid confusion.
+Thus, Virginia decided to standardize the design of the seal in order to avoid confusion.